ozlemsalehi/cmpe150/README.md

 # Welcome to CMPE150.01 Fall 2018

-### You can find the quiz solutions inside the Quiz folder.
+### You can find the quiz problems and solutions inside the Quiz folder.

+### Check the Lab folder for the questions we solved in the Lab.

 ### For the other sections: